Construction Union Wage Rate Index (as of November 2022)

 Data sources and methodology

-The universe consists of the hourly wage rate of a unionized journeyman for all construction unions for all trades engaged in industrial, commercial and institutional construction projects across Canada.
+The target population for the Construction Union Wage Rate Index (CUWRI) consists of the hourly wage rate of a unionized journeyman for all construction unions for all trades engaged in industrial construction projects across Canada.

-The population that is observed consists of a subset of 22 census metropolitan areas (CMA) and 16 trades.
+The observed population consists of a subset of 25 census metropolitan areas (CMA) and 17 trades.

 This methodology does not apply.

-While there exist many constructions trade categories, only 16 trades are actually tracked over time.
-These 16 trade groups are chosen on the basis of their high importance to the construction industry.
-For each trade group, a census is taken, as one trade group in a province is represented by one union.
+While there exists many construction trade categories, only 17 trades are tracked over time.
+These 17 trades are chosen based on their level of importance to the construction industry.
+A census is taken for each trade, as one trade in a province is usually represented by one union.

 There is no questionnaire for the Construction Union Wage Rate Index.
 The data are obtained from the wage rates and supplements information contained in the collective agreements that have been signed and are in place in the various jurisdictions.

-Data collected for this survey are obtained either from Excel files or copies of the collective agreements received by emails from the respondents, or from collective agreements that we find ourselves on the websites of various construction or labour relations associations of each province.
+Data collected for this survey are obtained either from Excel files or copies of the collective agreements received by emails from the respondents, or from collective agreements that are found on the websites of various construction or labour relations associations of each province.

 During periods where agreements are under negotiation and current contracts have expired, the last prevailing rates are carried forward until a new agreement is in place.